 One of the biggest issues is separation from family, especially for women.

-If you have children and grandchildren and are close them, it helps to have the resources to get back to see them frequently, and that the house that you have in France has room for them to come and stay.
+If you have children and grandchildren and are close to them, it helps to have the resources to get back to see them frequently, and that the house you have in France has room for them to come and stay.

 Think about the location of your new home.
 It is easier to see people and have them visit you if the journey is less complex and time-consuming.
 Being close to a ferry route or an airport with direct flights to a UK airport that is close to your family will make life much easier.

 Learning a language when you are older can be more difficult, and it can become a great source of frustration.
 Try and start learning before retiring to France.
 Also, if you are a couple retiring, do it together and make it a joint project.
-But do remember, that learning a new language takes time, and it is can take longer the older you are.
+But do remember, that learning a new language takes time, and it can take longer the older you are.

-The best way to do this is to have a mix of daily and more long-terms routines and goals.
+The best way to do this is to have a mix of daily and more long-term routines and goals.
 A daily task could be something as simple as taking the dog for a walk and having a cup of coffee in a local café.
-For a longer goal, deciding to visit all the towns of interest in your department over the next six months gives you something to focus on.
+For a longer-term goal, deciding to visit all the towns of interest in your department over the next six months gives you something to focus on.

 Living together 24/7